 - Part 4.
 Conduct criticality assessment.
 Based on the impact and supply-side analyses, institutions decide upon whether each sub-function is critical or not.

 Please pay attention to the following points:

-- Banking groups are required to report the critical functions templates at country level, for each Member State in which the group operates.
+- Banking groups are required to report the critical functions templates at country level, for each Member State in which the group operates (In accordance with Commission Implementing Regulation (EU) 2018/1624).
 In addition, banking groups may be required to report the critical functions template at different levels of consolidation or aggregation.

 - Definitions: Elements that are included in Z.07.01 FUNC 1 shall be considered to fall under the same definition as in the CIR.
 In case of any remaining discrepancies the text of the CIR should prevail.

 - Conventions: In line with the CIR: Information not required or not applicable shall not be included in a data submission.
 Numeric values shall be submitted as facts according to the following: